AlexanderSchuetz97/jni-simple/README.md

 Variant 2 is relatively straight forward and fully supported by this crate.
 This means you can call ANY java method using Variant 2.

 Variant 1 has a Variadic parameter.
-This is Variadic up-calls refers to.
+This is what Variadic up-calls refers to.
 Rust does support this but only for explicit extern "C" functions and not for any functions implemented in rust itself.
 To call Variant 1 this crate provides concrete implementations to call this Variadic function with 0, 1, 2 and 3 parameters.